-Imagine the typical school from 10, 50 or even 100 years ago: a building divided into classrooms, all connected with dead space of corridors and hallways.
+Imagine the typical school from 10, 50 or even 100 years ago: a building divided into classrooms, all connected with unlively space of corridors and hallways.
 The teaching staff allocated to classrooms.
 One teacher isolated in each room, struggling to find a level of teaching that is neither too high nor too low and at the same time trying to find some time for personalized tutoring for those who need it most.
-Students divided into groups of some 20-30, each group constituting a class unit separated from the others.
+Students divided into groups of some 30-40, each group constituting a class unit separated from the others.

 student with all her individual ambitions and needs.
 Set goals and decide optimal strategies to reach them, dedicate a teacher as a personal coach who supports the student at every step, develop material, infrastructure and processes to support learning, design facilities, leverage all opportunities, provide real time feedback and implement best